Philanthropic Projects

 Nagaland, Kiyevi Village children with Marko.

-The following is a brief description of our desire to participate in philanthropic projects and a short description of future efforts we hope to pursue.
+VitaStar Solutions is currently participating in one philanthropic project and has plans to expand into additional areas.
+The following is a brief description of our current effort and a short description of future efforts we hope to pursue.
 It is our belief and commitment to social responsibility because it is part of our personal and corporate values.

 Kiyevi Village Chief and Marko examine village water supply dam.

-Future objectives include reciprocity, which means the participation of a United States citizen in an educational and cultural program, to go abroad, specifically to Nagaland, India.
-It is hoped that VSS may identify doctors and engineering expertise in the area of electrical power, water supply (dam construction), and agriculture to provide assistance as part of the cultural exchange program, directly to remote villages in Nagaland,India.
+Future objectives include “reciprocity, which means the participation of a United States citizen in an educational and cultural program, to go abroad, specifically to Nagaland.
+It is hoped that VSS may identify doctors and engineering expertise in the area of electrical power, water supply (dam construction), and agriculture to provide assistance as part of the cultural exchange program, directly to remote villages in Nagaland.

 The children of Little Lights Orphanage in Nagaland.